-I have now reached that unenviable age; youth is just about behind me, I am on the cusp of a career that might never take off and I can only watch as all around my mates and their ‘partners’ are morphing from carefree fun-lovin’ nightclub companions into bonafide adults, using the template favoured by my own parents and many of their tedious friends (beard, betrothal, baby).
+I have now reached that unenviable age.
+Youth is just about behind me, I am on the cusp of a career that might never take off and I can only watch as all around my mates and their ‘partners’ morph from carefree fun-lovin’ nightclub companions into bonafide adults – using the template favoured by my own parents and many of their tedious friends (beard, betrothal, baby).
 This is obviously very distressing for a number of reasons, not the least of which is that I am now forced to find some extra thousand pounds or so in my annual budget in order that I can attend the weddings which have become the sole focus of my social calendar.
-I have to say, I’m looking forward to my thirties – if only for the inevitability of a divorce wave that might lend some much needed variety to my social landscape (I’m a friend much better equipped to deal with the recently betrayed than with the recently betrothed; ask anyone, my particular brand of fabulous is precisely dark enough for crises).
+I have to say, I’m looking forward to my thirties – if only for the inevitability of a divorce wave that might lend some much needed variety to my social landscape (I’m a friend much better equipped to deal with the recently betrayed than with the recently betrothed.
+Ask anyone, my particular brand of fabulous is precisely dark enough for crises).

 Being blessed with considerable foresight, I realise that, despite the benefits of rental, chucking half my wages into someone else’s pocket on a monthly basis might one day seem excessive.
 Particularly if I ever move back to London, where Boris Johnson’s staunch refusal to bring in rent control means the average monthly cost of renting is 120% of my current monthly wage.
-I just hope I have the good sense to stay single once home ownership becomes a necessary evil; for reasons for which I have absolutely no justification whatsoever, I feel less wearied when single friends purchase properties – it just seems, somehow, more like freedom.
+I just hope I have the good sense to stay single once home ownership becomes a necessary evil.
+I feel less wearied when single friends purchase properties – it just seems, somehow, more like freedom.
 Also, it’s easier to be pleased for single people because they are usually less smug about house purchases on social media forums.
-And the very least you can do for yourself when making an obligation until death is to make sure that your friends are pleased for you.
+And the very least you should do when undertaking an obligation until death is make sure that your friends are pleased for you.
 It takes the edge off, in the absence of alcohol.
 I don’t know why.